-In today’s reading from John’s gospel, the cure of the paralyzed man at the pool of Bethsaida sets off criticism of Jesus by Jerusalem’s leaders who accuse him of working on the Sabbath.
-Others before questioned their absolute proscription of Sabbath work; God, after all, maintained creation on the Sabbath, babies were born, people died, God passed judgment on that day.
+In today’s reading from John’s gospel, the cure of the paralyzed man at the pool of Bethsaida sparks criticism of Jesus by Jerusalem’s leaders who accuse him of working on the Sabbath.
+The proscription of work on the Sabbath was questioned before.
+God, after all, maintained creation on the Sabbath, babies were born, people died, God passed judgment on that day.

-But now the leaders make a greater charge– Jesus claimed to be God’s Son, saying he continued his Father’s work; he had power over life and death; he will judge the living and the dead.
-These are divine powers.
+But the leaders make a greater charge– Jesus claimed to be God’s Son, saying he continued his Father’s work; he had power over life and death; he will judge the living and the dead – divine powers.
 Jesus claims to be God’s unique Son, true God, true man.

 “Who do you say I am?” is a question Jesus raised then and he asks us now.
 That’s a question our readings from John’s gospel asks through the remainder of this week and into Holy Week.